redfox256/testcafe-reporter-reportportal/README.md

 ```

 - cd into your project.
-- Edit or create the .env file by adding the following ki-reporter required variables:
+- Edit or create the .env file by adding the following required variables:

 ```
 REPORT_PORTAL_BASE_URL=http://example.com